 The ECW has limitations and restrictions requiring consideration before its use.
 The ECW should only be used when its operator can safely approach the subject within the operational range of the device.
-Although the ECW is generally effective in controlling most individuals, officers should be aware that the device may not achieve the intended results and be prepared with other options.
+Although the ECW is generally effective in controlling most individuals, officers should be aware that the device may not achieve the intended results and be prepared to transition to other reasonable use of force options.